This blog will offend some, but it is not intended to do so. For that, I ask you grit your teeth and come back on Monday for a less offensive blog.

 And good on them.
 Perhaps they can start a movement to make Washington DC know of their concerns for this proliferation of the very medal American has created to recognize these heroes of society.

 And now, for some more pleasant news, On 15 February some historians, members of the Sons of Veterans of the Civil war and the 49th Regiment, Veteran Volunteer Infantry and others got to celebrate a Civil War Medal of Honor recipient at a cemetery in Iowa.
-The veterans was John Vale of the 2nd Minnesota Infantry and his Medal was earned exactly 150 years earlier at a place called Nollesville Tennessee.
+The veteran was John Vale of the 2nd Minnesota Infantry and his Medal was earned exactly 150 years earlier at a place called Nollensville Tennessee.
 Kudos to all concerned for celebrating this man's heroism.

 Here are some of the participants in the ceremony for CW Medal of Honor recipient John Vale.